ITAL3816 Dante's Divine Comedy: a medieval masterpiece for the modern world

 - Students are able to (1) demonstrate understanding of this medieval text and its relevance to the contemporary world; (2) relate single episodes in the text to the overall structure; (3) critically compare medieval and modern attitudes to questions of individual morality and social co-existence; and (4) analyse how Dante reworked biblical, classical, mythological and contemporary figures to construct his poetic universe.

-- Indicative assessments in this unit are as follows: (1) reading tests; (2) research essay; and (3) tutorial participation.
+- Indicative assessments in this unit are as follows: (1) in-class presentation; (2) research essay; and (3) participation in tutorials and online forum.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.